abemscac/pies-doc/docs/vue3/reactive.md

 </script>
 ```

-The logic of this component is very simple — every time we click "Get Old", `user.age` will be incremeneted by 1.
+The logic of this component is very simple — every time we click "Get Old", `user.age` will be incremented by 1.
 In the very beginning, we see `hello is 5 years old` on the screen; no matter how many times the button is clicked, the number on the screen will always be `5`.

 <Video src="/video/reactive_non-reactive-value.mov" />

 This happens because `user` is not a reactive variable declared by using either `ref()` or `reactive()`.
-Since it's a non-reactive variable, our component just don't care about its' changes.
+Since it's a non-reactive variable, our component just doesn't care about its changes.
 Even though the value of `user.age` did get updated, the component still didn't re-render.

 ### Reactive Proxy in `<template>`